Learn about 9 fermented foods you can add to your diet to improve your digestion and immunity.

 If you have high blood pressure, probiotic yogurt may be especially beneficial.
 According to one review in The British Journal of Nutrition, consuming fermented milk in foods like probiotic yogurt may be effective at reducing both systolic and diastolic blood pressure, especially in those with high blood pressure already (19).

 How to Include More Fermented Foods In Your Diet

 Need a few ideas for how to add more fermented foods to your daily routine?
 Here are some simple strategies that make it easier than ever to enjoy these nutritious and delicious ingredients:

-- Implement a “meatless Monday” by switching animal-based proteins in your meal plan for tempeh or natto.
+- Implement a “meatless Monday” by switching animal-based proteins in your meal plan for organic tempeh or natto

-Adding more fermented foods to your diet is a great way to give your gut health a boost.
+Adding more fermented foods to your diet is a great way to boost your gut health.
 In addition to their probiotic content, these healthy ingredients also supply a steady stream of the vitamins, minerals, and nutrients that your body needs.

 Do You Want to Experience More Balance with your Food Choices?

 Take this 45-second free quiz to find out which balanced eating archetype you are, and what your unique type needs to maintain balance with the way you nourish yourself.
 That way, you can finally be free from food and diet obsession, maintain a balanced weight, and cultivate a positive relationship with food and your body.